An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Avery Dennison Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how AVY stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Containers/Packaging industry.
+We show how AVY stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Paper Bag and Coated and Treated Paper Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.